Memory Disorders (Alzheimer’s Disease and Dementia)

 - Positron emission tomography (PET) scan

 Continued testing, medications to manage symptoms and rehabilitation services are available through the memory disorders program.
 Our physicians will provide referrals to community services, area agencies and support groups.
-When there are clinical trials patients may participate in, physicians at The Nebraska Medical Center and informed of the latest clinical trials for patients with dementia.
+When there are clinical trials patients may participate in, physicians at Nebraska Medicine and informed of the latest clinical trials for patients with dementia.

 Alzheimer’s disease, the most common form of dementia, affects roughly about 2 percent of people by age 65.
 However, by age 85, that number climbs to 30 to 40 percent.